jinwen18/jinwen18.github.io/_pages/about.md

 I am a visiting student in the University of Illinois at Urbana-Champaign.

 My research interest lies in how we can improve Magnetic Resonance Imaging (MRI) to understand individual brain.
-More specifically, I am insterested in image processing and image analysis.
+More specifically, I am interested in image processing and image analysis.